oshaikh13/SynchronousFidelity/README.md

 Right click > edit > running scripts > from URL > and paste the above link in.

 Proceed to Developer > Logs, and ensure that the script is logging 'Successfully sent data to server'.
-You may need to enable the developer menu.
+You may need to enable the developer menu to see it.
 Go to settings, and check 'Developer Menu'

 ## Roadmap

 - [] Fix failure to receive 1 out of 5 frames.
-Could be Heroku throttling, or too many HTTP Requests for HiFi
+Could be Heroku throttling or too many HTTP Requests for HiFi to handle
 - [] Add a web client to visualize similarities in movements.
 Preferably live, while the actionEmitter is running.